 What Cruise Ships Are Doing to Keep Passengers & Crew Healthy

 While cruise ships are linked to the early days of the pandemic, they have taken extraordinary steps to limit the number of cases on board.
 In fact, while cases have been reported regularly on ships, the total numbers and spread appear to be small.
-Case counts reported have largely been in the single digits.
+Omicron did increase cases, however.

-To keep passengers healthy, cruise lines are using vaccines as a cornerstone of their plan.
-Most ships sailing require vaccination for most passengers.
+To keep passengers healthy, cruise lines are using vaccines and testing as the cornerstones of their plans.
+Ships sailing require vaccination for nearly all passengers who are eligible.

-In addition to vaccines, cruise lines are now requiring tests for all passengers before boarding, even if they have the shot.
-On the ship, masks are usually being required for indoors.
-Ships are also sailing at reduced capacity.
+In addition to vaccines, cruise lines require tests for all passengers before boarding, even if they have the shot.

-Already we’ve seen the protocols change to adapt to the rising number of cases and new requirements from ports of call.
-There’s little doubt that there will be more changes in store, depending on the direction of virus cases on land.
+Already we’ve seen the protocols change to adapt to variants.
+There will be more changes in store, depending on the direction of virus cases on land.

 Is it Safe to Take a Cruise?

-There is little doubt that unabated illness can spread in the close confines of a cruise ship.
-That said, the measures taken by cruise lines and the CDC are helping to limit cases so far.
+There is little doubt that unabated, illness can spread in the close confines of a cruise ship.
+That said, the measures taken by cruise lines and the CDC have helped to limit cases.